Written by: Kirsten Alana

 Ethan Adeland – Speaking of Ethan, he’s definitely worth a follow as well.
 Ethan is a food blogger and accomplished cook who has most recently been sharing his photos of soup and other glorious meals from Asia as well.
 He’s headed back to his home in Canada soon but I have no doubt the lovely food porn will continue.

-TheGhostOnMyBack – Simple, colorful food photos with great natural lighting.
+TheGhostOnMyBack – Simple, colourful food photos with great natural lighting.
 Proving, definitively, that simple is always best.

 Rick Nunn – Rick is an acquaintance I met in London, through a mutual friend, and he really opened my mind that day to what good coffee should, and can, taste like as he took me ’round to the best shops and cafés.
 His feed isn’t all food but when he does post shots, such as the one shown, he again opens my mind and makes me think about food photography differently because of his composition and lighting.
 He gives good Instagram.